7 awkward questions you should ask on a first date — and 3 you really shouldn’t

 - PH888/Shutterstock

-If you’re looking to take the conversation a little deeper, when someone has told you what they do, or where they are in their life, you can simply ask: “are you happy with that?”
+If you’re looking to take the conversation a little deeper, when someone has told you what they do, or where they are in their life, you can simply ask: “Are you happy with that?”

 It’s a perfectly innocent follow-up, and you’re not suggesting anything by it.
 But their answer can tell you a lot about who they are.
 Either they will appreciate the opportunity to talk about themselves a bit more, or they won’t.
 They might be defensive, but that’s a bit of a red flag in itself.

-“As long as you’re not asking the question judgmentally, there’s no reason why they should be offended by it,” says an article on Elite Daily.
+“As long as you’re not asking the question judgmentally, there’s no reason why they should be offended by it,” says one article on Elite Daily.
 “You have a right to know whether you’re about to get involved with someone who’s more passive than you’d like.”

 DO ask: ‘Do you want to meet up again?’